 The first piece of the puzzle is to figure out when to offer your baby a chance to eliminate (pee or poo) outside of a diaper.
 This opportunity to use the potty is called a pottytunity.

-There are three main ways to figure out when to offer a pottytunity: based upon timing; noticing Baby's signals that s/he needs to eliminate; and following your intuition.
+There are three main ways to figure out when to offer a pottytunity: based upon timing; noticing Baby's signals that he needs to eliminate; and following your intuition.
 It is usually easiest to start offering pottytunities based upon timing.
-However, to fully develop the communication aspect of elimination communication, it is best to strive to use all three avenues- timing, signals, and intuition to decide when to potty Baby.
+However, to fully develop the communication aspect of elimination communication, it is best to strive to use all three avenues- timing, signals, and intuition to decide when to potty your baby.

 (a) Pottytunities Based on Timing

-If you want to know how to practice elimination communication starting right away, the easiest way to dive in is to offer pottytunities based upon timing.
+If you want to start practicing elimination communication right away, the easiest way to dive in is to offer pottytunities based upon timing.
 This may allow for an easy first catch.